 Before you can solve a problem, you need to understand what the “challenge” is.
 Rather than trying to develop solutions before understanding the problem, take a moment and consider if any of these people might know more about it than you do: Why not ask someone?

 Take notes on anything new that crosses your mind about the problem.
-This will remind you as well as keep your thoughts grouped for later use.
+This will remind you and keep your thoughts grouped for later use.

-If something isn’t working, don’t be afraid to change it up!
+If something isn’t working, don’t hesitate to change it!
 Sometimes, some things just aren’t working out for us when we’re doing our job, and that’s ok.
 You might need to come at a problem from another angle or try solving it with someone else.

 Self-motivation is vital for leaders.
 Leaders should be self-motivated first before motivating their team members as a means of realizing organizational goals.
-This shows that employees are encouraged to carry out the organization’s vision, and for this reason, leadership is a crucial factor in the success of businesses.
+This shows that employees are encouraged to carry out the organization’s vision, so leadership is a crucial factor in the success of businesses.

 Leaders must have a sense of purpose and be personally motivated by their goals.
 Self-motivated leaders act as catalysts for achieving organizational goals.